paulbradish/awesome-digital-marketing/README.md

 - [Adobe Experience Platform Launch](https://business.adobe.com/products/experience-platform/launch.html) - A next-generation tag management system that unifies your marketing ecosystem.
 It breaks down silos and bottlenecks by connecting disparate technologies so you can deliver standout digital experiences.
 - [Google Tag Manager](https://tagmanager.google.com/) - Allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.
 - [Tealium](https://tealium.com/) - Tealium iQ enables you to manage tags across all digital touch points, including web sites, mobile apps and online videos all from the same intuitive user interface.
-## Testing
-🧪 An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
-### Testing Platforms
-- [Google Optimize](https://optimize.google.com/) - Offers A/B testing, website testing & personalization tools for small businesses to help deliver engaging customer experiences.
-Formerly known as Google Website Optimizer.
-- [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.
-### Testing Tools
-- [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
-In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment's control version and test version isn't due to error or random chance.
-This is important to keep in mind any time you are measuring or testing.

 ## URL Management
 ### Link in Bio
 - [About.me](https://about.me/) - Create a page to present who you are and what you do in one link.
 Professional.
 Take control and centralize your online presence.